NorthernMagic/Ptera-Web-Guides/Console Quickstart Guide.md

 ⚠️ If you get an error saying you aren't on the whitelist, DM a moderator and they will get things sorted out.
 Try to rejoin after that.

 ### ✅ You have everything needed to join our server on PlayStation!

+## XBOX SETUP

+### BUYING AND INSTALLING MINECRAFT (XBOX)

+In order to join our server on Xbox, you need to have a copy of Minecraft: Bedrock Edition on your console.
+You also need to have an active Xbox Live Gold or Game Pass subscription for multiplayer.

+1a) Open the Xboz Store and search up Minecraft or log into the [Xbox Online Store](https://www.xbox.com/en-US/games/store/minecraft/9mvxmvt8zkwc).

+1b) Click on `Add to Cart` or `Buy` to buy Minecraft for $20 USD.
+Wait for it to install onto your Xbox.

+1c) After Minecraft has installed make sure you have an active PlayStation Plus subscription.
+If you don't have an active subscription, buy it off the PlayStation Store on your console or [here](https://www.playstation.com/en-us/ps-plus/).
+You need the `essentials tier` or higher to access online multiplayer.

+1d) Sign into your Microsoft account in the title screen if needed.

+### JOINING THE SERVER (XBOX)

+2a) Go into the settings app.
+Go into the internet settings of your network and change the default primary DNS address to `163.74.82.172`.
+For the secondary one, input `8.8.8.8`.
+Thanks to our developer and maintainer, he set up a customized DNS server for us to connect your Switch console to the server.

+2b) Once the new DNS address has been put in, make sure your setting are saved.
+Then open up Minecraft and go into the server menu.
+You should see 2 of the featured servers have a message indicating Ptera’s server below their names.

+2c) Fill out this Google [form](https://docs.google.com/forms/d/e/1FAIpQLSeEBVKIESOidbwOyYXCdaG4JxFVVfZEXefyW7vQQQHF83sEYQ/viewform?usp=send_form) if you haven't, and DM Ptera or a moderator about you filling it out to ensure you get added.

+2d) Clicking on either one of them will log you into our server instantly.

+⚠️ If you get an error saying you aren't on the whitelist, DM a moderator and they will get things sorted out.
+Try to rejoin after that.

+### ✅ You have everything needed to join our server on Xbox!